ayshibashi/unmsm-research-methods-angela-yshibashi/02_method/method_fit_matrix.md

 | *Mixed method* | 5/5 | 5/5 | 3/5 | 3/5 | 5/5 | 21/25 |

 ## Rationale for Selected Method(s)
+How can AI support the continuous monitoring of regulatory obligations related to Risk Management, Compliance, Artificial Intelligence Governance, and Personal Data Protection in the Peruvian banking sector?

+The study is grounded in the Design Science Research paradigm because its central contribution is the development and evaluation of an artifact: a regulatory risk and AI compliance governance framework for the Peruvian banking sector.
+The artifact integrates regulatory risk management, compliance obligations, emerging AI regulations, and personal information protection requirements.

+## Constraints & Limitations

+Unlike the Brazilian study, whose objective was primarily the classification of banking regulations for different departments, your proposed study would focus on a strategic governance problem:

 How can AI support the continuous monitoring of regulatory obligations related to Risk Management, Compliance, Artificial Intelligence Governance, and Personal Data Protection in the Peruvian financial sector?

-Develop a risk governance framework/model/artifact for AI-based compliance systems in the Peruvian financial sector, focused on regulatory risk, compliance regulation, AI regulation, and personal information protection.
-That wording matches Design Science because the main contribution is to build and evaluate an artifact.

-## Constraints & Limitations
+The success depends on the Legal experts team to make the clasification which is the more critical part.
+Open public data.
+Model alternayive Legal-Bert-Spanish
+Management new regulations